chinamike65/hugo-tuolesi/content/book3/book3en.md

 239

-Being born in this world is just because the blessings are a little bigger, and they are manifested first.
+Being born in this world is just because the accumulated merit is a little bigger, and and the results of this are manifested first.

 So, what is the pain of going to hell?